 Therapy that isn’t part of mainstream medical treatment.
 Complementary and alternative medicine, or CAM, encompasses a wide range of mind–body therapies, massage and other types of body manipulation, homeopathy, magnets, and many dietary supplements.
 The name CAM refers to the two different ways these treatments are used: Complementary medicine is used along with conventional treatments; alternative medicine is used to replace them.
-The consensus among medical practitioners is that, if CAM is used, it should be used to complement standard treatments, not as an alternative to them.
+The consensus among medical practitioners is that, if CAM for arthritis is used, it should be used to complement standard treatments, not as an alternative to them.
 The practice of complementing conventional treatments with CAM treatments that have scientific evidence of effectiveness is called integrative medicine.

 The use of CAM is controversial, and many of its treatments have limited scientific evidence to support them.
 Still, CAM has gained a strong following among people with arthritis, with one survey showing about half use some form of CAM.
 In recent years, many forms of CAM have gained greater acceptance in conventional medicine and may be recommended by doctors, physical therapists, and other health professionals.